DaleOrders/AWS-Study-Notes/README.md

 - Database-as-a-service (DBaaS)
   - Not entirely true more of DatabaseServer-as-a-service.
   - Managed Database Instance for one or more databases.
-- No need to manage the HW or server itself.
+- No need to manage the hardware or server itself.
 - Handles engines such as MySQL, MariaDB, PostgreSQL, Oracle, Microsoft SQL.

 Amazon Aurora.
-This is so different from normal RDS, it is a separate product.
+This is so different from normal RDS, it is considered a separate product.

 #### 1.10.3.1.
 RDS Database Instance

-Runs one of a few types of database engines and can contain multiple user created databases.
+Runs one of a few different types of database engines (MySQL, Postgres, MongoDB etc) and can contain multiple user created databases.
 Create one when you provision the instance, but multiple ones can be created thereafter.